materialsproject/fireworks/docs/failures_tutorial.rst

     rlaunch singleshot
     ---(forcibly close your terminal window)
-    ---(wait 4 or more hours!! or temporarily set your System Clock ahead by 5 hours) lpad detect_fizzled --mark
+    ---(wait 4 or more hours!! or temporarily set your System Clock ahead by 5 hours) lpad detect_failed --mark
     lpad get_fws -i 1 -d all

 .. note:: You can shorten the ping times and detection times by editing the settings in your :doc:`FW configuration </config_tutorial>`, but we suggest you leave them alone unless really needed.

-.. note:: In production, you can use the :doc:`database maintenance instructions </maintain_tutorial>` instead of calling ``lpad_detect_fizzled --mark``.
+.. note:: In production, you can use the :doc:`database maintenance instructions </maintain_tutorial>` instead of calling ``lpad_detect_failed --mark``.

-Life after *FIZZLED*
+Life after *FAILED*
 ====================

-Once FireWorks has identified a job as *FIZZLED*, you might wonder what comes next.
+Once FireWorks has identified a job as *FAILED*, you might wonder what comes next.
 One option is to resubmit your workflow, perhaps with modifications to prevent any problems that might have caused job failure.
 If you've correctly enabled :doc:`duplicate checking </duplicates_tutorial>`, your new workflow will automatically pick up where you left off, and you won't do any extra calculations.
 This is the preferred way of dealing with failures.
 If you haven't enabled duplicate checking, then you can also :doc:`rerun your workflow </rerun_tutorial>`, starting from the failed job.
 The only caveat to this latter method is that dynamic actions already taken by your workflow will **not** be reset to their initial state.

-You can also continue on with the Workflow even after *FIZZLED* by setting the ``_allow_fizzled_parents`` parameter in your **spec**.
+You can also continue on with the Workflow even after *FAILED* by setting the ``_allow_failed_parents`` parameter in your **spec**.
 This will allow you to algorithmically fix errors using FireWorks' dynamic workflow features.
 This is a fairly advanced use case and will be covered in a future tutorial.